 First, write down the problem.
-Often, identifying the main problem is not straightforward.
-In such cases, a short brainstorming session is helpful.
+When the main problem is not straightforward, a short brainstorming session is often helpful.

-Draw a diagram as shown below.
+Draw a diagram as shown.
 Write the problem inside a box and draw an arrow towards the box from the left side of the paper.
 You will see that it looks similar to the spine and head of a fish.
 The head of the fish is the problem.

 Identify and Categorize Causes

-In this step, you will identify all the main factors of the problem and categorize them, for example, Category-I, Category-II, etc. If you are having a problem with categorization, use any of the generic headings given above.
+In this step, you will identify all the main factors of the problem and categorize them.
+If you are having a problem with categorization, use any of the generic headings given above.

-For each factor draw a line on the fish’s spine on the graph as shown in the figure and label each.
-The factors added by you are the bones of the fish.
+For each factor, draw a line on the fish’s spine as shown in the figure and label each.
+The factors added are the bones of the fish.

 Brainstorm Possible Causes

 You can add these causes horizontally to the fishbone (factors) and label them.
-You can continue adding sub-branches until you reach a satisfactory result.
+You can continue adding sub-branches until you’re satisfied.
 This is an important step; you should spend a considerable amount of time here.
 The collection of causes should be comprehensive.

-This technique resembles the “5-Why” approach, which says the discovery of the true root cause requires answering “Why?” at least five times.
+This technique resembles the “5-Why” approach, which says that you can find the root cause by answering “Why?” five times.

 Analyze the Diagram

-Your fishbone diagram is complete, and you can see all the possible causes of the problem.
+When your fishbone diagram is complete, you can see all the possible causes of the problem.

 Now, you can further investigate with your team to find the root cause and the solution.